leo-210/compressor/README.md

 A little python program that compresses data.
 Works better when there's more data.
 Decompression doesn't really work on images, so it is best to try it with text files.

+*Ps : if you want to compress a file for general purpose, don't use this, it is really inefficient lol.*

 ## Run the code

 If you want to try it your self, first make sure you have